Taylor9701/taylors-ix-plugins/README.md

 I do not have the time to assist in any implementations or installations.
 Bugs should be reported here, please provide as much context as possible.

 ## Unsupported Plugins
 As the folder name describes.
 Currently I only have the heavily modified Attributes plugin there.
 It is an EXAMPLE of how to implement complicated rolling systems and automating certain turn-based RPG mechanics, like a tabletop style attack system.
-This one was originally written by Verne but massive changed over time to be something very, very different from what he originally wrote before I took over programming at that community.
+This was originally written by Verne but was massively changed over time.